Landlord-Tech/landlord-tech-landing-page/src/markdown/with-pet-calculator/with-pet-calculator.md

 sec2Heading: Pet Rent
 sec2SubHeading1: Pet rent per month
 sec2Text1: (How much do you charge, on average, per pet per month?)
+sec2SubHeading2: rrrr
-sec2SubHeading2: Having pets in a rental can dramatically increase the wear and tear of your property.
+sec2Text2: Having pets in a rental can dramatically increase the wear and tear of your property.
 By charging pet rent, you are helping to offset the costs of these costs, every month.
-sec2Text2: (What percentage of units, would you estimate, have animals in them?)
 sec2SubHeading3: Did you know recent studies show that 72%-90% of tenants have an animal? (see links below)
 sec2Text3: Percentage of animals that cause damage (%)